and other Early Radio Navigation Systems through the Mid-20th Century

 We’ve all seen classic films and newsreels from the “Golden Age of Air Travel”, that nostalgic era from the 1930’s to the start of the Jet Age in the 1950’s, when passengers donned minks and fedoras and walked up airstairs to board vintage “propliners” (the DC-3, Constellation, the various Pan Am Clippers, etc.).
 Back then, a sense of romance in air travel was very much alive.
 For dramatic effect, the movies of the era often showed these planes making their way through proverbial dark and stormy nights.
 But how exactly did these aircraft get confidently to their destinations, decades before computers and GPS, when television was still a dream and even broadcast radio itself was barely twenty years old?

 Developed in late 1920’s, the system was the backbone of North American aviation from the 1930’s through the 1950’s until it was replaced, as is the usual case, with better technology.
-At its height, there were over 400 such stations in use in the Continental US, each covering the area of a small city block with five tall antennae pointed skyward.
+At its height, there were over 400 such stations in use in the Continental US, each covering the area of a small city block with their tall antennae pointed skyward.
 Hundreds of more stations could be found in Alaska, Canada and other parts of the world.
 Now defunct for decades, most of these stations no longer exist, but the remains of many are as well as their transformative impact on aviation.
 This website is an attempt to ensure that not only is the legacy of this system preserved and shared, but serves as a resource for those attempting to locate some of this history.
 Here’s what’s inside: